Over 150 years old, Rabenhorst Funeral Home is part of Louisiana’s rich history.

 Another third generation member, Alvin P. Rabenhorst, Sr., son of Alvin E. (Allie) Rabenhorst, joined the family business in 1940.
 Responsible for financial decisions, he implemented a modern accounting system and eventually served as president of both the funeral home and the life insurance company.

-His four children now run both the funeral home and the insurance company.
-Alvin P. Rabenhorst, Jr., Karen Rabenhorst Kerr, David L. Rabenhorst and G. Scott Rabenhorst are proud to carry on their family’s tradition of offering the highest level of service to the people of Baton Rouge and surrounding areas.
+Alvin P. Rabenhorst, Jr., Karen Rabenhorst Kerr, David L. Rabenhorst and G. Scott Rabenhorst are proud to carry on the tradition of offering the highest level of service to the people of Baton Rouge and surrounding areas.

 In 2014, Rabenhorst continued their tradition of responding to the growing needs of the community by opening a state of the art, onsite crematory, next door to the downtown Government Street funeral home location.